turingschool/backend-curriculum-site/module2/lessons/passing_data_with_sinatra.md

 ## Passing Data with Sinatra

-Yesterday, we talked about three ways to pass data in Sinatra.
-Now you'll get to test your skills with two of them.
+- What are ways that we can pass parameters in Sinatra?
+  - URL
+  - Input Form

-In this workshop, you'll practice passing data between a client and a Sinatra server.
+- In this workshop, you'll practice passing data between a client and a Sinatra server.

-Remember, there are a few different ways to pass data: through the query string parameters in the URL, through dynamic parameters in the URL, and through forms.
+- There are a few different ways to pass data: through the query string parameters in the URL, through dynamic parameters in the URL, and through forms.
 We'll be focus on passing data via query params and via forms.

 ## Review from Films